tobycm/easyeda-wakatime/README.md

 8. Enable the plugin (**EasyEDA Wakatime > Enable Extension**). **This must be done every time you load up EasyEDA.**
 9. Start designing!

+If you still need help installing the extension, you can follow along with [this YouTube video](https://youtu.be/reHCB_J-Snk).

 ## Usage

 Once installed, the **EasyEDA Wakatime** menu provides the following options: